katma889/CRW-assembly-pipeline/README.md

 ragtag.py scaffold crw.10x.all.pseudo.fasta gapclosed.fasta

 ```
-By running above script we got ragtag.scaffold.fasta as output file which we further used for scafollding agian using ragtag.
-We renamed this output as assembly.fasta and also changed the sequence header to make it compatible to use in scaffolding using ragtag.
-The script for ragtag for second times is same except using assembly.fasta instead of gapclosed.fasta.
+By running above script we got ragtag.scaffold.fasta as output file which we further used for scafollding agian using `ragtag`.
+We renamed this output as `assembly.fasta` and also changed the sequence header to make it compatible to use in scaffolding using ragtag.
+The script for ragtag for second times is same except using `assembly.fasta` instead of `gapclosed.fasta`.
 By running the ragtag script this time we used `ragtag.scaffold.fasta`

-We further used ARBitR for further merging and scaffolding our current genome assembly from ragtag.
+We further used `ARBitR` for further merging and scaffolding our current genome assembly from ragtag.
 As it takes alignment file in the bam/sam format (for example possorted_bam.bam in our case)  with 10X Chromium barcodes when provided with genome fasta file used for mapping, it will sort and merge the provided contigs into scaffolds.
-Therefore, first we created a reference data ragtag.scaffold.fasta and alignment in the folder id CRW using longranger to be used by the ARBitR.
+Therefore, first we created a reference data `ragtag.scaffold.fasta` and alignment in the folder id CRW using longranger to be used by the `ARBitR`.

 `Script for longranger`